anamhn/spark-images/README.md

 > [!NOTE]
 > 1. `<RELEASE_VERSION>` corresponds to the Github [release version](https://github.com/okdp/spark-images/releases) or [git tag](https://github.com/okdp/spark-images/tags) without the leading `v`.
 >    Ex.: 1.0.0
 >
 > 2. `<BUILD_DATE>` corresponds to the images build date with the `YYYY-MM-DD` format.
-The latest release tag is built every week.
+The latest release tag is rebuilt every week to ensure the OS image is up to date against the latest security updates.
 >
-> An example of a `py-spark` image with a long form tag including `spark/java/scala/python` compatible versions and a `build date` with a `release version` is:
+>    You may need to switch to the latest release version if your are using the long form tag image with a `<RELEASE_VERSION>`.
+Please, check the [changelog](https://github.com/okdp/spark-images/releases) to see the notable impacts.
 >
+>    An example of `py-spark` image with a long form tag including `spark/java/scala/python` compatible versions and a `<BUILD_DATE>` with a `<RELEASE_VERSION>` is:
+>
+>    `quay.io/okdp/spark-py:spark-3.5.1-python-3.11-scala-2.13-java-17-2024-04-04-1.0.0`.
+>
+>    The corresponding changelog is [releases/tag/v1.0.0](https://github.com/okdp/spark-images/releases/tag/v1.0.0).
+>
+> 3. You can also use the latest tag without `<BUILD_DATE>` and `<RELEASE_VERSION>` which is always up to date with the latest security updates.
-> `quay.io/okdp/spark-py:spark-3.3.4-python-3.10-scala-2.12-java-17-2024-03-29-1.0.0`.
+>
+>    An example of `py-spark` image with the latest tag is: `quay.io/okdp/spark-py:spark-3.5.1-python-3.11-scala-2.13-java-17`
 >

 # Alternatives